Western Isles Bus Timetables : Summer 2016

 North Uist, Benbecula, South Uist and Eriskay

-Services on the Uists, Benbecula and Eriskay are geared around the main spine road and from Berneray to Balivanich and Eriskay.
-Services are not as frequent as on Lewis, reflecting the lower population, with the majority of bus services operating Mondays to Saturdays.
-Bus fares are inexpensive with through fares available on many connecting services.
+Services on the Uists, Benbecula and Eriskay are geared around the main spine road and operate in two zones from Lochmaddy to Balivanich and Balivanich to Eriskay operating Mondays to Saturdays.
+Bus fares are relatively inexpensive .
 Day returns offer a discount and are available for all journeys.
 Bus seating capacity is limited and groups of 6 people or more are advised to contact the bus operator well in advance of travel.

-On North Uist, certain journeys link to/from Berneray for ferry connections to Harris, whilst on South Uist certain journeys link to/from Ceann a Gharraidh for the Sound of Barra ferry.
+On North Uist, certain journeys link to/from Berneray Slipway for ferry connections to Harris, whilst on South Uist certain journeys link to/from Eriskay Slipway for the Sound of Barra ferry.
 Generally all other services connect into the spine route and buses from the West Side of North Uist (Tigharry and Bayhead), Locheport and Baleshare connect where possible at Clachan.
-Some Lochboisdale buses connect at Daliburgh.
+Bookable demand responsive services exist on many quiet side roads.

 Do read the timetables carefully as certain journeys do not operate every day.
 Parts of some routes run only on request from passengers on board or require booking (refer to timetables for more information).
-If you are unsure you should check with the operator (telephone numbers are are supplied on most timetables).
+If you are unsure you should check with the operator (telephone numbers are supplied on most timetables).
 In addition, you are strongly advised to check the time and pick-up point for your return journey with the driver.